vuongvu1/bike-plus/README.md

 ### Community

-- Description: the homepage allows users to post, comment, and share anything related to bikes.
+- The homepage allows users to post, comment, and share anything related to bikes.
 Essentially, it’s a social network for bike enthusiasts.
 - Supported features: Add a new post and remove your own posts.

 ![screen-community](README-assets/screen-community.png)

 ### Marketplace

-- Description: The Marketplace page allows users to buy or sell new or used bike accessories.
+- The Marketplace page allows users to buy or sell new or used bike accessories.
 - Supported feature: Search for items.

 ![screen-market](README-assets/screen-market.png)

 ### Bike Repair

-- Description: The Bike Repair page gives you access to the closest bike repair shop.
+- This page will provide access to the closest bike repair shop.
+Feature under development.
-- No features yet available

 ![screen-repair](README-assets/screen-repair.png)